MrCerealGuy/Stonecraft/README.md

 		- Additionally you may create a zip package by building the **PACKAGE project**.
 	```

+	**Pre-generated CMakeCache.txt**
+	If you wish, you can use this example file **DIR/build/win-msvc2013/CMakeCache.txt.example**.
+You only have to rename it to CMakeCache.txt and to adjust the directories by search & replace with a text edtior.
+After loading it in CMake GUI, you can generate the project files.

 # License of Stonecraft textures and sounds